Outstanding Student Service Awards

 - Heart and Soul nominees need to complete a short interest survey to receive their award certificate.

 - Nominations are open for this award category.
-Click here to nominate any number of qualified students.
+Click here to nominate qualified students (see parameters listed above).

 - Nominees for the Commitment to Service Award who submit their surveys are the pool of candidates for the Outstanding Community Impact award.
 A review committee determines the winners of the Outstanding Community Impact Award.
 Please note: nominees do not receive both awards, if they are chosen for the Outstanding Community Impact Award, they receive that top award only.